lucas-tadeu-dev/card-api/README.md

 # Card API – Hyperativa Challenge

-This project was developed as part of the Hyperativa backend challenge.
-It provides an API for securely storing and verifying full credit card numbers, including JWT authentication, TXT import, logging, and MySQL persistence.
+It provides an API for securely storing and verifying full card numbers, including JWT authentication, TXT import, logging, and MySQL persistence.

 ---